Aaron-Pandian/SouthAsian-Nomenclature-NLP/README.md

 ---

 ### ▶️ Example: Running the model
-You can run the classifier on any CSV file containing a column of names.
+You can run the classifier on any CSV file containing a column of names (the names must be a single column, if names are seperated into first_name and last_name, add a clolumn and use =concatenate(A1, " ", B1), delete column after run).
 Using the provided `test_providers.csv`:

 ```bash